Don’t buy retail investments.

 There will be more empty units.
 Supply will exceed demand.
 Rents will be lower for longer.
 Income will be less certain.

-There are still very good properties in very good town let to very good retailers.
+There are still very good properties in very good towns and very good retailers.
 These do present opportunities for savvy investors.
 One’s who know the risks and price accordingly.

 But that risk is not accurately reflected in yields of 5% – 6%.
 Not in this climate.
 However, if you own retail investments and can get a price based on 6% – I would sell them – while you can.